WyvnWolf/esp32-nesemu/README.rst

 ----------

 When you enable the Hackerbox hardware, the touchpads will be enabled in the "make menuconfig".

-There is an additional option to switch the start and select combo buttons.
+There is an additional option to switch the select combo buttons.
 Start is non-boot button on the esp32.
 Select is the left/right (or up/down from the menuconfig) pressed simultaneously.

+flashrom.sh need one addition arg for the slot location of the rom. flashrom.sh <name> <0-5>

 Original docs:
 To control the NES, connect a Playstation 1 or 2 controller as such: